elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Loop

 Elixir provides a convenient construct for loops which Erlang does not have.
-In general, it is better to use one of the function provided by the ``Enum`` module or a list comprehension.
+In general, it is better to use one of the functions provided by the ``Enum`` module or a list comprehension.

 {% highlight ruby %}